Kelendis2/To_Do_List/README.md

+# To Do List
-# Draft a list of tasks in a hurry.
+ Draft a list of tasks in a hurry.
 The implementation time is 1 hour.